freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/2-modeling.md

 Select the *wood* object.
 Under *Material Properties*, remove the `SVGMat` material so we better see the shape.
 Convert the shape to mesh by choosing *Object -> Convert To -> Mesh*.
 Hit `Tab` for edit mode, `A` to select all, then clean up the mesh by going to *Mesh -> Cleanup -> Limited Dissolve*, followed by `M` and *By Distance* (merge by distance).

-Hit `E` to extrude, and eyeball it to something more or less accurate - but remember the number (you can of course always measure and type in the number).
+Hit `E` to extrude and eyeball it to something more or less accurate - but remember the number (you can of course always measure and type in the number).
 Hit `Tab` to go back to object mode.

 ![Imported Shapes](blender-extruded.png)

 ## Smooth

 Since our cuts are round, let's smooth out the mesh.
 Select *Object -> Shade Smooth*.
 Don't panic, we'll fix the normals.
 Switch to edit mode (`Tab`) and select one of the top faces.
 Hit `Shift+G` and select *Coplanar*.
 While holding `Shift`, select one of the bottom faces.
 Hit `Shift+G` again and choose *Coplanar*.
-Press `Ctrl+I` to invert the selection.
+Press `CTRL+I` to invert the selection.
 Choose *Select -> Select Loops -> Select Boundary Loop*.
 You now have all edges of the inserts as well as the outer borders selected.

 Make these edges sharp by selecting *Edge -> Mark Sharp*.
 Hit `A` to select all and choose *Mesh -> Normals -> Reset Vectors*.
 You should how have a mesh with a flat, uniform top and smooth inserts.